lightningWhite/EMFSensingStation/readme.md

 Additional documentation pertaining to the EMF Sensing station can be found below.

+As a side note, [this website](https://gpspointplotter.com/) can take a series of latitude and longitude coordinates and plot them on a map.
+It can be helpful to visualize the route of a logging session when in motion.

 ## Hardware

 Raspberry Pi 3 Model B Board